-I take an integrative, bodymind approach to counseling and psychotherapy.
-I utilize standard approaches and more holistic ones such as mindfulness training, hypnosis, and somatic work.
+While I take an integrative, bodymind approach to psychotherapy, I utilize standard approaches and more holistic ones such as mindfulness training, hypnosis, and somatic work.
 My approach helps my clients change, learn and grow personally, spiritually and relationally.

 My clinical training experience included working with psychiatric and neurological patients in inpatient and community-based settings.
 Early on, as a behavior analyst, I developed interventions for children and adults with intellectual/developmental disabilities and autism.
 As an intern in psychiatric rehabilitation, I counseled women during pregnancy and with post-partum mood disorders.
 For a few years, I worked in neuropsychology administering psychometric test batteries and did research in neurology.